Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Students accessing one or more subjects at a School of Distance Education

-Students who are enrolled full-time in a non-State school can undertake one or more subjects at a non-State school accredited for Distance Education or a state School of Distance Education if:
+Students who are enrolled full-time in a non-state school can take one or more subjects at a non-state school accredited for Distance Education or a state School of Distance Education if:

 Secondary students undertaking TAFE / tertiary studies or school–based apprenticeship or traineeship

-In addition to school subjects that are accredited by the Queensland Curriculum and Assessment Authority (QCAA) as contributing to a Year 12 (or equivalent) certificate, students undertaking any of the following should be included as full‑time students:
+Students may be engaged in study apart from school subjects that are accredited by the Queensland Curriculum and Assessment Authority (QCAA) as contributing to a Year 12 (or equivalent) certificate.
+Students undertaking any of the following should also be included as full-time students:

 [top of page]